 Recognize and deal appropriately with situations that may involve an issue of alleged bias or declared an apparent conflict of interest in accordance with the FST rules and Conflict of Interest rules and guidelines.

 Deal with conflicting and diverging interests while maintaining decorum, due process and professional and respectful interactions among all participants.

 Act with integrity and honesty, and ensure that actions are guided by the best interests of the FST mandate and the public.

 The Member, FST requires the following abilities, skills and knowledge in order to carry out responsibilities effectively:

-- Experience in interpreting and applying legislation with specific knowledge of the Financial Services Commission of Ontario Act, 1997 and related legislation/regulations.
+- Experience in interpreting and applying legislation with specific knowledge of the Act and related legislation/regulations.

-- Good understanding of the mandate of the FST and the FSCO.
+- Good understanding of the mandate of the FST.

 - Understanding of the professional, institutional and community context within which the FST operates.